 A service area is the geographical area you want to accept customers in.
 You can set a larger service area to accept more customers, or a smaller service area to shorten drive times.
-Its based on 2 things:
+It's based on 2 things:

-To help you build the best schedule for you, TIDY can block clients from scheduling with you if they are outside of your max drive time from your address.
+To help you build the best schedule for you, TIDY can block clients from scheduling with you if they are outside of your max travel time from your address.
 By setting your address, TIDY knows the point you want customers around.

 Most common method: If you don't want to cancel right away, please update your schedule to be "Not Bookable" after the last day you want scheduled jobs in your current area.
 After you have finished Cleanings for those Clients, then you can update your address and then re-open your schedule.
 This approach can be used to avoid cancellation fees, and can give your Clients a "transition period".

 You have 2 other options on how to handle current Clients:

 1) Expand your maximum drive time to accommodate those existing Clients.

 2) If you want to immediately cancel on your Clients outside your new range, just save your new address in TIDY.
 TIDY will prompt you on any cancellations (if any).

 If you are driving, the max travel time is the max drive time.
 The way to set your service area is to set a maximum drive time you are willing to accept.
 When you set your maximum estimated drive time, any Clients within that estimated max drive time can book with you on your bookable schedule.

 The way the max drive time works is we use Google Maps's "pessimistic" estimate including traffic, avoiding tolls.
 In practice, this means that roughly 95% of the time, jobs should be within that max range that you set, accounting for traffic.
 It is possible that things might fall slightly outside that range, but when this does occur, it should be off by a small percentage.
 If you ever see anything that is expected to take more than 2x your max please let us know.
 You can also block specific zipcodes if you like (see below).